IPS-Eye-White

 The Call To Holiness - The New Testament

-And in pursuing this wonderful ‘relationship’ with the Father we seem to either completely ignore, or do not pay enough attention to the fact that one of His the primary attributes is holiness.
-We seem not to have learned from the prophet Isaiah’s vision of the "Lord sitting upon a throne, high and lifted up" His train filling the temple, which was accompanied by the cry of the seraphim who called out to another saying
+And in pursuing this wonderful ‘relationship’ with the Father we seem to either completely ignore or do not pay enough attention to the fact that one of His primary attributes is holiness.
+The prophet Isaiah’s vision of the "Lord sitting upon a throne, high and lifted up" His train filling the temple was accompanied by the cry of the seraphim who called out to another saying

 "Holy, Holy, Holy, is the Lord of hosts, The whole earth is full of His glory."
 (Isaiah 6:3 NABS)

-And unless we consider that we are better than the prophet Isaiah in some way, we need to pay attention to his response to what he saw and heard that day.
+What we need to pay attention to is Isaiah’s response to what he saw and heard that day.
 He did not fall on the floor, burst into uncontrollable laughter, immediately make his requests known, nor strike up a conversation.
 Instead the first words out of his mouth reflected an overwhelming conviction of his own unworthiness...

 Then I said, "Woe is me, for I am ruined!
 Because I am a man of unclean lips, And I live among a people of unclean lips; For my eyes have seen the King, the Lord of hosts."
 (Isaiah 6:5 NABS)